YekaboteSomaShekhar/Businesss-Insights-360/README.md

 + Showcasing Key Insights by Sub Zone, PC Market Share Trend, Revenue by Division(PC, P & A, N & S), Revenue by Channel(Retailer, Direct, Distributor).
 + Analyzed Yearly Trend by Revenue, GM%, Net Profit%, PC Market Share%.
 + Displayed the Top 5 Customers and Products by Revenue, along with their Revenue Contribution Percentage and Gross Margin Percentage.
 This analysis helps identify which customers and products are contributing to revenue growth or experiencing a decline in performance.

+## Technologies Used
++ Power BI Desktop
++ DAX
++ SQL
++ Excel (loaded csv files into Power BI desktop)
++ DAX Studio (to reduce the file size)

+## Soft Skills
++ Utilized effective communication and negotiation skills to align strategies with stakeholder expectations.
++ communicated complex data clearly to stakeholders.
++ Leveraged strategic thinking and decision-making abilities to present data-driven insights to senior stakeholders.